LedgeDash/unum/docs/data-store.md

 1. fan-in function is invoked with a list of pointers to an s3 bucket.
 This means that the invoker (which is a fan-out function) has seen all of the necessary files exist in s3.
 Can the fan-in function see the same set of files immediately?
 2. Do we have a single fan-out function invoke the fan-in function?
 Or do we

+DynamoDB lets users specify the desired consistency characteristics for each read request within an application.
+Users can specify whether a read is eventually consistent or strongly consistent. **Eventual consistency** is the default in Amazon DynamoDB.

 ## Eventual Consistency